 04/2010 – 06/2017; PhD Researcher, PhD Thesis (2017): Das Konzept Emotionale Vulnerabilität – Ein Beitrag zur Hazardforschung am Beispiel der Insel Pellworm (orally presented at 27/06/2017)

 Daniela studied risk perception and emotional place-attachment at the German island Pellworm.
 She analysed the complex interrelations of human-environmental-interactions in a changing natural and societal environment.
 Within the scope of her PhD thesis she elaborated the concept of emotional vulnerability.
-She left HZG to work as Research Scientist at the Helmholtz-Centre for Environmental Research in Leipzig (Germany).

 Dr. Corinna de Guttry